abchimikabc1-bit/PHCL_Super/docs/PHCL_DEVELOPMENT_COMPLETE.md

 ===============================================

 All requests completed successfully.
-PHCL App is now enhanced with:
+PiHCL App is now enhanced with:
 - Multilingual support across 16 languages
 - Role-based admin dashboard for 3 management levels
 - Complete legal framework with Privacy, Terms, and Settings pages